diamond geezer

 If you intend to draw drinking water from the Thames, best do that upstream of the tidal limit.
 This was the rationale behind the Metropolis Water Act of 1852 which required that intakes for drinking water could no longer be located along the sewage-infested river below Teddington Lock.
 The Grand Junction Waterworks Company, the Southwark and Vauxhall Waterworks Company and the West Middlesex Waterworks Company thus joined together to build a water treatment works on the north bank of the Thames between Hampton and Sunbury.
 A mile upstream from Hampton Court Palace, not far from Kempton Park racecourse, if you're trying to get your bearings.

-Initially the works comprised of sand filter beds, a reservoir and three steam-driven pump houses, built in brick in institutionally grand Italianate style.
+Initially the works included sand filter beds, a reservoir and three steam-driven pump houses built in brick in institutionally grand Italianate style.
 The site was soon expanded and by 1900 there were four reservoirs and 40 filter beds, making Hampton one of the largest waterworks anywhere in the world.
 At one point the engine houses required over 100 tons of coal a day, supplied by barge and delivered to the site via a small industrial railway.
 Today Hampton Water Treatment Works covers 160 acres, can pump out 700 megalitres a day and supplies about a third of London's fresh water.
 And I've been for a walk around it.

 Hampton's a charming and historic village, once home to celebrated actor David Garrick, with a heritage core around St Mary's church.
 Stay downstream of the old Post Office boatyard and you can continue to believe this version, with lengthy riverside gardens and a medieval ferry to whisk you over to Molesey.
 But upstream all this is abruptly whisked away, indeed the citizens of Hampton sacrificed access to the edge of the Thames over 150 years ago and may never get it back.
 The first obstructions are the Riverdale and Morelands engine houses, two long brick buildings completed in 1870 and distinguished enough that even the cast iron railings out front are Grade II listed.
 Neither looks to be part of current operations so my first assumption was 'must be flats' but in fact they were sold off in 2012 to create laboratories to support biotechnological start-ups.